antonio-redekop/brain-bot-factory/standard_work/jaeger-p3/base.md

 ## Workmanship Standards

+- Use ESD handling precautions
+- Handle components with care; some components are cosmetically sensitive.
 - Take care to avoid fastener preload.
 - Take care to avoid cross-threading fasteners.
 - Take special care when installing steel bolts into aluminum (e.g. B3CM)